fdschneider/bexis_traits/whitepaper_draft.md

 Similarly motivated, traits for target organism groups and ecosystems have been categorized and defined in thesauri  (e.g., Plant Trait Ontology [20] or Vertebrate Trait Ontology [28]) or ontologies (morphometrics?), which also provide unique identifiers for referencing along with more or less precise definitions of the body measures, morphometric landmarks, categorical traits or environmental conditions, for instance.
 Ideally, these thesauri also define a target measurement unit or constrain factor levels.
 Multiple approaches have spawned around the initialisation of trait databases, most advanced certainly for plant traits in the TRY database and its reference Thesaurus of Plant characteristics (TOP).

-Traits must not only be defined in terms of their interpretation, but ideally also be standardised in terms of numerical units and, evene more important, the use of factor levels.
-This is challenging given the range of data types that fall within datasets of functional traits: numerical values represent measurements of length, volumes, ratios, rates or timespans. integer values may apply to count data (e.g. eggs per clutch). binary data (encoded as 0 or 1) or logical data (coded as TRUE or FALSE) may apply to qualitative traits such as ... .
+Traits must not only be defined in terms of their interpretation, but ideally also be standardised in terms of numerical units and, even more important, the use of factor levels.
+This is challenging given the range of data types that fall within datasets of functional traits: numerical values represent measurements of length, volumes, ratios, rates or timespans.
+Integer values may apply to count data (e.g. eggs per clutch).
+Binary data (encoded as 0 or 1) or logical data (coded as TRUE or FALSE) may apply to qualitative traits such as ...(e.g. specialisation to a given habitat) .
 Many traits are categorical and allow for a constrained set of factor levels, such as ... () or unconstrained entries such as color.
 Some traits take character strings of descriptions.
 Finally there are specific formats of multivariate trait values (e.g. x.y.z coordinates of a landmark measured in 3D space or relative abundance of chain-lengths in biochemical compounds).
 To achieve comparability of traits across taxonomic groups, some trait standards suggest a hierarchical classification or a relational tree of functional traits (e.g. TOP or T-SITA).
 This links traits of similar meaning and allow cross-taxon comparative studies.
 Thus, a trait thesaurus should assign trait names with A) a unique definition and B) an expected format of measured values or reported facts, and might additionally provide C) a hierarchical or tree-based classification of traits.